raphaelkba/Roboxi/README.md

 # Roboxi (Robotics Toolbox) Project
 This Robotics Toolbox offers an easy to plug robotics algorithms into a simulation environment.
 The main idea create a modular simulation environment for robotics systems, in which several algorithms can be simple used.
 We plan to cover the main areas in robotics such as perception, localization, mapping and motion planning.
 Any feedback is welcome =D!
+Notice this is a personal project and the main objective is to improve my robotics knowledge and programming skills =D

 ## Models
 The following models are currently available for the simulation: